antonijav5/Simple-Python-App/README.md

 -> Test Structure
 test_app: A fixture that sets up a FastAPI test client for making requests to the application during testing.
 db_session: A fixture that manages the database session.
 It drops all tables, creates new ones, and populates the database with sample data before running the tests.
+-> Tests
-Tests: There are multiple test functions to verify the correctness of the API endpoints:
+There are multiple test functions to verify the correctness of the API endpoints:
 test_get_posts: Tests fetching posts with a specific status.
 test_get_post: Tests fetching a single post by its ID.
 test_get_user: Tests fetching a user by their ID.